FIXED: Frustratingly Easy Domain Generalization with Mixup: Introduction

 \section{Introduction}

-In recent years, deep learning has demonstrated useful capabilities and potential in many application domains~\cite{he2016deep,devlin2019bert}.
+In recent years, deep learning has demonstrated useful capabilities and potential in many application domains~\cite{rahman2023auto,wan2022fairness}.
 However, the performance of deep neural nets often deteriorates significantly when deployed on test data that exhibit different distributions from the training data.
 This is widely recognized as the \emph{domain shift} problem~\cite{quinonero2009dataset}.
 For instance, activity recognition models trained on the data from adults are likely to fail when being tested on children's activities, and the performance of natural image classification models tend to perform poorly when tested on artistic paintings.

 A common technique to address the problem is domain adaptation (DA)~\cite{ben2007analysis,ganin2016domain,daume2006domain}.
 It learns to maximize model performance on a given target domain with the help of labeled source domains by bridging the distribution gap.
-One limitation of DA is the reliance on target domains.
-This makes DA less applicable in real-world scenarios that demand good generalization performance on \emph{unseen} distributions.
+However, DA relies on target domains, which makes DA less applicable in real-world scenarios that demand good generalization performance on \emph{unseen} distributions.
 Domain generalization (DG)~\cite{muandet2013domain,li2018learning,wang2021generalizing} is attracting increasing attention in recent years.
 DG aims to learn a generalizable model that can perform well on unseen distributions after being trained on multiple source domains.
 Existing work can be categorized into three types: 1) learn domain-invariant representations~\cite{ganin2016domain,li2018domain1}, 2) meta-learning~\cite{li2018learning,balaji2018metareg,bui2021exploiting}, and 3) data augmentation-based DG~\cite{zhou2021domain,huang2021fsdr}.

 In this paper, we focus on data augmentation, specifically Mixup~\cite{zhang2018mixup} which is a simple but effective approach.
 Mixup generates new samples via linear interpolations between any two pairs of data.
 It increases the quantity and diversity of training data to boost the generalization of deep nets~\cite{zhang2020does}.
 Mixup can be used for domain generalization directly~\cite{wang2020heterogeneous}.
 Recent works, such as FACT~\cite{xu2021fourier} and MixStyle~\cite{zhou2021domain}, have adapted it in computer vision tasks with application-specific knowledge.
 Despite the success of Mixup, an important research question remains open: \emph{ Is there any versatile Mixup learning strategy for general domain generalization problems?}